Perspectives

 Melissa F. Jacoby

-Vice President, Wealth StrategistDisclosures
+Vice President, Senior Wealth StrategistDisclosures

 GW&K is not authorized to provide tax, legal, or accounting advice.
 The information provided is for general informational purposes only and is not written or intended as an individualized recommendation or substitute for specific legal or tax advice, within the meaning of IRS Circular 230 or otherwise.
 Tax laws and regulations are complex and subject to change, which can materially impact investment results.
 The information contained herein is obtained from sources believed to be reliable, but its accuracy or completeness is not guaranteed.
 Individuals are encouraged to consult with a professional tax, legal or accounting advisor regarding their specific legal or tax situation